RPT-NEWSMAKER-In Libya's east, a former rebel commander tests Tripoli

 production with an armed militia is not a crime, it is the start

-of a just battle for a fair share of the country's petroleum
+of a just battle for a fair share of country's petroleum wealth.

 From his base near the Mediterranean oil terminal of Brega,